Hall of Fame member, Brian, has sent in this wonderful ‘how to’ for his HO scale engine house. If you want to see more of his layout, it’s here.

 A real time consuming job next, painting all the castings.
 First of all, I spray all the castings with acrylic earth colour paint as a base coat.
 I then set up the various colours that I will need to paint the objects on the work benches, shelving, wall cabinets and trollies.

-Before placing the building in its final position, it needs to have the black wash all over it, again to give it that well used look.
+Before placing the HO scale engine house in its final position, it needs to have the black wash all over it, again to give it that well used look.
 For the rust look on the metal objects, I use Gryphonne Sepia as well as Ogryn Flesh washes from the Citadel range of washes.

 Once I am happy with everything in place and the lighting done, I will transfer the flooring of the engine house onto the layout and glue it in place.
 It will then be a simple step to glue the building in place and add all the detail around the exterior.